wichopy/serverless-oauth2-blog-post/blogpost.md

 ```

 Great, we requested for a user's credentials and saved them to our database.
-Now whenever we want to access their data, all we need to do is grab the refresh token, pass it to the google api client, and call the api endpoint the token is scoped to.
+Now whenever we want to access their data, all we need to do is grab the refresh token, pass it to the Google api client, and call the api endpoint the token is scoped to.

+Here is a diagram showing this flow.

+[Server side API Requests - Authenticating and making request.]

 This is what it would look like with our calendar events example.

 ```javascript
  exports.events = functions.https.onRequest(async (request, response) => {